The Stochastic Solution to a Cauchy Problem for Degenerate Parabolic Equations: Introduction

-Finally, we are interested in the case where $U$ is {\it not} guaranteed to be smooth (e.g. due to the lack of local H\"{o}lder continuity of $\sigma$).
-Under the assumption that $\sigma$ is continuous and satisfies \eqref{DS02}, we construct a sequence $\{\sigma_n\}$ of locally H\"{o}lder continuous functions such that $\sigma_n\uparrow\sigma$.
-Then, each $\sigma_n$ gives rise to an approximating process $X^{(n)}$, together with an approximating Cauchy problem whose stochastic solution $U_n$ can be characterized as its unique classical solution, thanks to the results in Section~\ref{sec:classical}.
-By showing that $X^{(n)}_T\to X_T$ in distribution, we characterize $U$ as a limit of the approximating stochastic solutions $U_n$ (see Theorem~\ref{thm:U as a limit} and Remark~\ref{rem:U as a limit}).
+Finally, we turn to (Q3), the case where $U$ is {\it not} guaranteed to be smooth (e.g. due to the lack of local H\"{o}lder continuity of $\sigma$).
+Assuming that $\sigma$ is positive, continuous and satisfies \eqref{DS02}, we construct $\{\sigma_n\}_{n\in\N}$ of locally H\"{o}lder continuous functions such that $\sigma_n\uparrow\sigma$.
+Each $\sigma_n$ gives rise to a price process $X^{(n)}$, and the corresponding stochastic solution $U_n$ can be characterized as the unique classical solution to \eqref{PDE X g} with $\sigma$ replaced by $\sigma_n$.
+By expressing $X^{(n)}_T$ and $X_T$ as time-changed Brownian motions, we show that $X^{(n)}_T\to X_T$ in distribution (Lemma~\ref{lem:X^n to X}), which leads to the characterization of $U$ as a limit of the approximating stochastic solutions $U_n$ (Theorem~\ref{thm:U as a limit} and Remark~\ref{rem:U as a limit}).

-Upon the completion of this paper, we learned the very recent work by Karatzas \& Ruf \cite{Karatzas-Ruf-13}, which is related to our current studies.
-Concerning stochastic representation of classical solutions to parabolic equations, Theorem~\ref{thm:exist and unique} in our paper and \cite[Proposition 5.2]{Karatzas-Ruf-13} share similar spirit, while corresponding to different applications respectively (see Remark~\ref{rem:compare KR13}).
-Notice that both of the two results do not require the H\"{o}lder coefficient be at least $1/2$.

-It is also worth noting that stochastic solutions have been studied by Ruf \cite{Ruf-13} in the case where a risk-neutral measure may not exist.
-Under local Lipschitz condition on the coefficients of the corresponding price process, interior smoothness of the stochastic solution has been shown in \cite[Theorem 4.2]{Ruf-13}, while the continuity up to the boundary is left unexplored.
-Further characterization of the stochastic solution under this framework will be the subject of future research.

-This paper is organized as follows.
-Section~\ref{sec:preliminaries} collects preliminary results which will be used later, including criterion for $X$ being a true martingale, and the introduction to the notion of (local) stochastic solutions.
-In Section~\ref{sec:Cauchy}, we derive existence and uniqueness results for local stochastic solutions to Cauchy problem \eqref{PDE X g}.
-A Feynman-Kac formula for \eqref{PDE X g} comes naturally as a by-product.
-In Section~\ref{sec:classical}, we study the interior smoothness of $U$ and the continuity of $U$ at the boundary, which leads to a sufficient condition (weaker than those in the literature) for characterizing $U$ as the unique classical solution to \eqref{PDE X g}.
-Also, we derive a comparison theorem for \eqref{PDE X g}, without linear growth condition on $\sigma$.
-In Section~\ref{sec:U as a limit}, we analyze the case where $U$ may not be smooth, and provide a characterization for $U$ via some approximating Cauchy problems.
+The paper is organized as follows.
+Section~\ref{sec:martingality} presents a new proof of Kotani's criterion for $X$ being a martingale.
+Section~\ref{sec:Cauchy} studies the existence and uniqueness of local stochastic solutions.
+A Feynman-Kac formula is obtained as a by-product.
+Section~\ref{sec:classical} establishes the interior smoothness of $U$ and the continuity of $U$ up to the boundary.
+This enables us to characterizes $U$ as the unique classical solution to \eqref{PDE X g}, under conditions more general than those in the literature.
+A comparison theorem for \eqref{PDE X g} is derived, without the linear growth condition on $\sigma$.
+Section~\ref{sec:U as a limit} deals with the case where $U$ may not be smooth, and approximates $U$ by a sequence of Cauchy problems.